aliyss/syncribullet/README.md

 ## What else?

 ### Naming
-I chose the name SyncriBullet, because I want to blend all of the tracking websites together in a synchronised mix.
+I chose the name syncribullet, because I want to blend all of the tracking websites together in a synchronised mix.
 There's not much more to it.

 ### Pull Requests
 Feel free to open pull requests if you think there can be improvements made.
 I will add an eslint check asap.